 Building a Video Marketing strategy that dominates

 Video content is leading the pack for impact, engagement and creative opportunities, there’s no denying it.
 You need to understand how to create a video marketing campaign and how it ties in with your other business activities.
-Your video productions need to align with your overall marketing strategy and integrate effectively with your marketing channels.
+Your video production needs to align with your overall marketing strategy and integrate effectively with your marketing channels.

 With such high impact being driven from video, it now plays a central role in your marketing strategy.
 Video content needs to be woven through your entire campaigns and defines the structure of your social strategy.
 Video is a dominant force in social media with over 60% of the channels users consume video content being social channels.